whisperpine/reonic-devops-challenge/SUBMISSION.md

   (single stack with modules) suffices so far.

 - JSDoc for all exported variables and functions.

+- Diagram as Code.
+The diagram in [The cloud architecture](#the-cloud-architecture) section is created by python code with the help of the [diagrams](https://github.com/mingrammer/diagrams) package (the source code is in [./diagrams/diagram.py](./diagrams/diagram.py)).
+  This is an amazing way to illustrate designs especially for AWS architecture.
+  Because the single source of truth is code, which can be version controlled and collaborated with team members.

 - AWS Tags and Resource Group.
   All cloud resources deployed by this repository are all tagged, and